Jyothi-kr/MyRepo/README.md

-adding new line from local repo adding second line from remote repo(github)/server line7 added from remote repo for git pull
+adding new line from local repo adding second line from remote repo(github)/server line7 added from remote repo for git pull line8 added from remote repo got git fetch and merge